pyelicz/pyelicz.github.io/privacy-policy/1.1/en.md

 ---

 <p><strong>Effective Date：2020-01-01</strong></p>
-<p>AceMark（And "we", "our" or "this app" mentioned below）is a network product provided by the main company.
+<p>AceMark（"we", "us", "our" or "this app" mentioned below）is a network product provided by the main company.
 <br>The product name： AceMark
 <br>Product category：app
 <br>If you decide to use the services provided by our products, this agreement shall inform us how to collect, use and disclose the privacy of users.</p>